Issaaaaaaaaam/Master_Thesis_Noise/README.md

   - Added clean kybe rimplementation from https://github.com/PQClean/PQClean
   - Wrote code to simulate a key exchange relying on ZIGBEES and benchmark it
   - script to calculate interesting metrics using the console output.
+  - Added logic in our benchmark for other handshake patterns.
+All of the basic noise patterns should work now.